Film and Video Editors edit moving images on film, video, or other media. May edit or synchronize soundtracks with images.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Film and Video Editors job description, Film and Video Editors salary, Film and Video Editors information, what is the job of a Film and Video Editor like, pros and cons about Film and Video Editors, colleges and universities for Film and Video Editors, is Film and Video Editors the right career for me, Medium careers to get into, careers in Art, Entertainment and Sports
+Film and Video Editors job description, Film and Video Editors salary, Film and Video Editors information, what is the job of a Film and Video Editor like, pros and cons about Film and Video Editors, colleges and universities for Film and Video Editors, is Film and Video Editors the right career for me, careers in Art, Entertainment and Sports